Mohitkaintura123/gehu-ml-challenge-fault-detection/README.md

 These models are well-suited for tabular data and can capture complex nonlinear relationships between features.

-Final predictions are obtained using weighted averaging:
+Final predictions are obtained using weighted averaging of model probabilities:

-Final Probability = 0.6 × CatBoost + 0.4 × LightGBM
+Final Probability=0.6×CatBoost+0.4×LightGBM
+Final Probability=0.6×CatBoost+0.4×LightGBM
-🔹 Validation Strategy
+b.
+Validation Strategy

 To ensure reliable performance estimation and minimize overfitting, we used: